 What to do if you get lost

-The following steps are important to discuss and emphasize with less experienced group members:
+The following steps are important to discuss and emphasise with less experienced group members:

 - Stop.
 Sit down and think.